HTTP cookie: Supercookie

 A supercookie is a cookie with an origin of a top-level domain (such as .com) or a public suffix (such as .co.uk).
 Ordinary cookies, by contrast, have an origin of a specific domain name, such as example.com.

 Supercookies can be a potential security concern and are therefore often blocked by web browsers.
 If unblocked by the browser, an attacker in control of a malicious website could set a supercookie and potentially disrupt or impersonate legitimate user requests to another website that shares the same top-level domain or public suffix as the malicious website.
 For example, a supercookie with an origin of .com could maliciously affect a request made to example.com, even if the cookie did not originate from example.com.
 This can be used to fake logins or change user information.

 The Public Suffix List helps to mitigate the risk that supercookies pose.
 The Public Suffix List is a cross-vendor initiative that aims to provide an accurate and up-to-date list of domain name suffixes.
 Older versions of browsers may not have an up-to-date list, and will therefore be vulnerable to supercookies from certain domains.

 Other uses

-The term supercookie is sometimes used for tracking technologies that do not rely on HTTP cookies.
+The term supercookie is also used for tracking technologies that do not rely on HTTP cookies.
 Two such supercookie mechanisms were found on Microsoft websites in August 2011: cookie syncing that respawned MUID (machine unique identifier) cookies, and ETag cookies.
 Due to media attention, Microsoft later disabled this code.
 In a 2021 blog post, Mozilla used the term supercookie to refer to the use of browser cache as a means of tracking users across sites.